Mind Garden provides services in three main categories:

 With this method of administering a survey, you will use your own email program to send the survey invitations.
 You import participant email addresses (and/or names) into Transform.
 The system will not send invitations.
 The participant will receive an invitation email from you and will click on a link to a login page.
 They will login, set a password, and go directly into the survey.

 With this method of administering a survey, we provide a link to your campaign that you may distribute.
-A participant clicks on the special key link and is taken to a login page, where they will enter an email address, create a password, and go directly into the survey.
+When a participant clicks on the special key link they go to a login page, provide an email address, create a password, and can access the survey.

 The appearance of the key link is as follows: transform.mindgarden.com/login/key/xxxxxx where "xxxxxx" is the campaign ID.
 Note that this link does not automatically appear on the customer's page and MUST be provided by Mind Garden staff.